Can I Change from IVA to DRO? Your Options Explained

 · There are tight asset and debt restrictions on who can apply for a DRO.

-What are the benefits of changing to a DRO?
+What are the benefits of going with it?

 Despite the downsides of a DRO, it can be a better way to get out of debt and avoid bankruptcy.
 Some DRO advantages include: